deltasoftmx/AcademicNetworkServices/docs/WEB_SERVICES.md

 No particular codes.

-#### Create group/shared post
+#### Create group post

 ##### Description

 Create a new group post, with a content and/or image.

-Or create a shared post of a group post, with an optional content.
+Or shares a user post or public group post as group post, with an optional content.
+If the referenced post id of the shared post has an integer positive number, the referenced post id of the new group post that is going to be saved will be the id of the root post.

 ##### Endpoint